ahjustsea/BuyTheDip/index.md

 3. Z-score between +2 and -2 means that the current price is very similar to the average price of last two weeks.
 In other words, the price is **fair**.

+## does it work?

+More information on how BuyTheDip makes more returns on your investment can be found [here](https://ahjustsea.github.io/BuyTheDip/whythisworks)

 ## future development/work-in-progress